-Since 1925, the Institute of Child Development has conducted research, training, and outreach that has guided policymakers, educators, practitioners, and parents across Minnesota and the nation as they cultivate the next generation of citizens.
+Since 1925, the Institute of Child Development (ICD) has conducted research, training, and outreach that has guided policymakers, educators, practitioners, and parents across Minnesota and the nation as they cultivate the next generation of citizens.

-The Institute has consistently ranked as the #1 developmental psychology program in the nation by U.S. News and World Report and is internationally recognized for the quality of its faculty and their portfolios of research.
+ICD has consistently ranked as the #1 developmental psychology program in the nation by U.S. News and World Report and is internationally recognized for the quality of its faculty and their portfolios of research.

 We strive to be a catalyst for improving lives beginning in childhood.
 Our mission is to:

 Our academic and research programs, our lab school, and CEED work together to support the University of Minnesota’s land grant mission of research and discovery, teaching and learning, and outreach and public service.